 “Knighted for my prest-ee-jee-ous piloting work.
 Respect the title, if you please.”

 “Knighted by whom?”
-Hemi asked, and letting that pass then proceeded to introduce himself and the others on the bridge before outlining the issue they were facing.
+Hemi asked, then, letting that pass, proceeded to introduce himself and the others on the bridge before outlining the issue they were facing.
 “We were in fact just thinking that we may need some guidance to our dock.
 Here is our dock number.”
 Hemi handed over a small piece of paper with a long number broken up by dashes on it.
 “Can you get us there?”

 The man looked it over.
 “Surely.
 That’s no great fuckin’ way from here.”

-“Have you ever piloted a submarine before Sir Piero?”
+“Have you ever piloted a submarine before, Sir Piero?”
 Percy asked.
 “It’s not totally like fuckin’ surface ships.”

 “Surely!
 I piloted lots of sub marines in and out.”
-He pronounced ‘sub marine’ like it was two separate words.
-“I’m a knighted pro fessional, all manner of craft experienced.
+He pronounced “sub marine” like it was two separate words.
+“I’m a knighted pro-fessional, all manner of craft experienced.
 I even had a pilot’s license—back when those used to be more strictly required.”

 “How much money will it cost to hire you?”
 Hemi asked.